 https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-password-ban-bad-on-premises

-Which two tasks can you implement by using data loss prevention (DLP) policies in Microsoft 365?
+Which three tasks can be performed by using Azure Active Directory (Azure AD) Identity Protection?
 Each correct answer presents a complete solution.

 NOTE: Each correct selection is worth one point.